fbpx

 Mountain lions

 Mountain lions are an iconic species of the American West, and San Isabel National Forest is home to a healthy population of these big cats.
-We were fortunate enough to see several mountain lions during our time in the forest, and it was truly an amazing experience.

 Mountain lions San Isabel National Forest